 “Kevin has generously shown me what his plans are – I can’t tell you any of them – but it is one of the most exciting creative opportunities I think I’ve ever come across.
 This is new territory, a new world, new challenges, and I cannot wait to get started.”

 Loki’s activities with the TVA are expected to span a wide timeline, with one previously seen image showing the mischievous antihero in what looks like 1970s America, standing in front of a billboard advertising Steven Spielberg’s Jaws.

 Meanwhile, a clip included in the recent trailer shows Loki sitting with a red-headed woman, who bears a striking resemblance to Scarlett Johansson’s Black Widow, while their surroundings look similar to the remote planet of Vormir where the spy sacrificed her life in Endgame.

-It remains to be seen whether that is actually Johansson’s Natasha Romanoff or simply a misdirect, but it’s certainly an interesting tease of the unpredictable directions this series could head in.
+It remains to be seen whether that is actually Johansson’s Natasha Romanoff or simply a misdirect (some fans have suggested it’s Sophia Di Martino as Lady Loki) but it’s certainly an interesting tease of the unpredictable directions this series could head in.

-The first official trailer for Marvel’s Loki was revealed in April 2021 and formally introduces the world to the Time Variance Authority, where the God of Mischief now finds himself trapped.
+The first full-length trailer for Marvel’s Loki formally introduces the world to the Time Variance Authority, a mysterious organisation that the God of Mischief now finds himself working for.

 Previously, Disney had released an “exclusive clip” – essentially a teaser trailer – which gave a more cryptic look at the upcoming series, spiralling out of a scene from Avengers: Endgame.

-Loki is released on Disney Plus in 2021.
+While you’re waiting, take a look at the best Disney Plus shows or best Disney Plus movies to watch now.
 You can sign up to Disney Plus here for £7.99 per month or £79.90 for a full year’s subscription.
-Looking for something to watch tonight?
-Check out our TV Guide.